vitkyrka/nordict/README.md

   neuter and common gender nouns, in order to aid in applying [the techniques described by Olle Kjellin](https://bit.ly/EN-ETT-in-Swedish).

+* **Pronunciation auto-play (DDO, SO).**  The record pronunciations can be configured to automatically play when the entry is opened.

 ## License

 See [LICENSE](LICENSE).